 Swiss corporations may be acquired by an acquirer through the direct acquisition of the share capital of the Swiss corporation.
 The Swiss Merger Act provides for the possibility of a so-called "cash-out" or "squeeze-out" merger if the acquirer controls 90% of the outstanding shares.
 In these limited circumstances, minority shareholders of the corporation being acquired may be compensated in a form other than through shares of the acquiring corporation (for instance, through cash or securities of a parent corporation of the acquiring corporation or of another corporation).
-For business combinations effected in the form of a statutory merger or demerger and subject to Swiss law, the Swiss Merger Act provides that if equity rights have not been adequately preserved or compensation payments in the transaction are unreasonable, a shareholder may request the competent court to determine a reasonable amount of compensation.
+Following a statutory merger or demerger, pursuant to the Merger Act, shareholders can file an appraisal action against the surviving company.
+If the consideration is deemed inadequate, the court will determine an adequate compensation payment.